mario-to-lowercase/MicroDoc/pages/features.md

 ## 💬 Feature Requests and Feedback

-We welcome input from the Microblog community to help prioritize and refine these upcoming features.
+We welcome input from the MicroDoc community to help prioritize and refine these upcoming features.
 To provide feedback or suggest new features:

-1. **GitHub Issues**: Create or comment on issues in the [GitHub repository](https://github.com/mario-to-lowercase/microblog/issues)
+1. **GitHub Issues**: Create or comment on issues in the [GitHub repository](https://github.com/mario-to-lowercase/MicroDoc/issues)
 2. **Discussions**: Join conversations in the GitHub Discussions section
 3. **Pull Requests**: Submit working implementations or prototypes of features you'd like to see